In This Article

 Diagnosing and Fixing Error Code 1003

 So, what happens next?
-Here’s how you can fix Cloudflare error code 1003 from the server or client side of the system:
+You must know that Cloudflare operates at the DNS and server level, so visitors cannot disable it from their browser.
+There are, however, a few ways you can fix Cloudflare error code 1003 from the server or client side of the system:

 Cloudflare Dashboard

-Cloudflare’s DNS system is like a phonebook for users because it simplifies website access by translating easy-to-remember domain names into the numerical IP addresses that servers use for communication.
+Cloudflare’s DNS system is like a phonebook for users because it simplifies website access by translating easy-to-remember domain names into the numerical IPs that servers use for communication.
 In doing so, it provides security and enhances the performance of websites.

 You can configure Cloudflare’s DNS settings to proxy DNS records (indicated by an orange cloud icon) or leave them as DNS only (indicated by a grey cloud icon).
 Log into your Cloudflare dashboard for web administrators and ensure the DNS records are proxied.

-Users may encounter this error because DNS records are set to DNS only, exposing your server’s IP address.
+Users may encounter this error because DNS is set to DNS only, exposing your server’s IP.
 Finally, check Firewall and security settings to ensure no misconfigured settings unintentionally block traffic.

 Browser Developer Tools